AOBTenn/VPN-Setup-and-Usage-Within-Microsoft-Azure/README.md

 2) Get VM public Ip address and connect using Remote Desktop

-3) Browse from your personal computer to "https://whatismyipaddress.com" and record IPv4 address and info under "My Ip information" in notepad for comparison later
+3) Browse from your personal computer to "https://whatismyipaddress.com" -> Record IPv4 address and info under "My Ip information" in notepad for comparison later

-4) From within the virtual machine browse to "https://whatismyipaddress.com" and record IPv4 address and info under "My Ip information" in the same notepad for comparison also
+4) From within the virtual machine browse to "https://whatismyipaddress.com" -> Record IPv4 address and info under "My Ip information" in the same notepad for comparison also

 5) Browse and sign up for a free trial account from your personal computer to "https://account.protonvpn.com/signup?plan-free&language=en"

 6) After creating an account with Proton VPN, download the connection sotfware inside of the virtual machine, not on your personal computer

-7) Copy and save your login password in notepad, then login, then click "Quick Connect" to connect to a VPN server
+7) Copy and save your login password in notepad -> Login ->  Click "Quick Connect" to connect to a VPN server

-8) Re-browse within the virtual machine while connected to "https://whatismyipaddress.com" and record IPv4 address and info under "My Ip information" in the same notepad for comparison as well
+8) Re-browse within the virtual machine while connected to "https://whatismyipaddress.com" -> Record IPv4 address and info under "My Ip information" in the same notepad for comparison as well

 Recap

   As we compare the different Ip information aon the note pad, we see that the Ip information changed each time we went to "https://whatismyipaddress.com."
 From the personal computer the website states our generalized "physical" location bsed on the server/router connenction.
-When we browed from the virtual machine within Microsoft Azure to the website this created a a  private network tunnel in a sense that changed our supposed "physical" location
+When we browed from the virtual machine within Microsoft Azure to the website this created a  private network tunnel in a sense that changed our supposed "physical" location within the United States.
+Lastly